 - How to manage your own care and support online

 - How to manage your own care and support online (BSL version)

 - About reablement

-Reablement is designed to help you regain the ability and confidence to do some or all of the things you used to – whether it’s cooking for yourself, bathing without help or getting to the shops.
+Reablement is designed to help you regain the ability and confidence to do some or all the things you used to.
+This could be cooking for yourself, bathing without help or getting to the shops.

 Reablement will help you get to the point where you can look after yourself better and remain independent in your own home for longer.
 It’s not about doing things for you.
 It’s about giving you the skills and confidence to get back to doing everyday tasks and activities yourself - in a way that is realistic and safe.